Atlantic City, New Jersey: Attractions

 Ever since Atlantic City's growth as a resort town, numerous attractions and tourist traps have originated in the city.
 A popular fixture in the early 20th century at the Steel Pier was horse diving, which was introduced by William "Doc" Carver.
 The Steel Pier featured several other novelty attractions, including the Diving Bell, human high-divers and a water circus.
 Advertisements for the Steel Pier in its heyday featured plaster sculptures set upon wooden bases along roads leading up to Atlantic City.
 By the end of World War II, many animal demonstrations declined in popularity after criticisms of animal abuse and neglect.

 Rolling chairs, which were introduced in 1876 and in continuous use since 1887, have been a boardwalk fixture to this day.
 While powered carts appeared in the 1960s, the original and most common were made of wicker.
-The wicker canopied chairs-on-wheels are manually pushed the length of the boardwalk by attendants, much like a Rickshaw.
+The wicker canopied chairs-on-wheels are manually pushed the length of the boardwalk by attendants, much like a rickshaw.
+A tram service was introduced in 2015, initially using the warning announcements that had been used on Wildwood's tram cars until it was changed after complaints from Wildwood.

 The Absecon Lighthouse is a coastal lighthouse located in the South Inlet section of Atlantic City overlooking Absecon Inlet.
 It is the tallest lighthouse in the state of New Jersey and is the third tallest masonry lighthouse in the United States.
 Construction began in 1854, with the light first lit on January 15, 1857.
 The lighthouse was deactivated in 1933 and although the light still shines every night, it is no longer an active navigational aid.
 Gardner's Basin, which is home to the Atlantic City Aquarium as well as small shops and restaurants, is located a short distance north of Absecon Light.